Select Page

 Credit history accounts for 15% of the FICO scoring model.
 Credit history factors in three parts (see this FICO doc).

-In my experience, what matters most for credit history, is not having too many accounts that are less than 6 months, plus making sure your oldest account (or better, your three oldest accounts) stay open and active forever.
+In my experience, what matters most for credit history is not having too many accounts that are less than 6 months, plus making sure your oldest account (or better yet, your three oldest accounts) stay open and active forever.

 If you can check off those facts then you do not need to sweat about your “average age of credit history”.
-And more than that, in my experience, FICO usually does not look much at the “average age of credit history”.
+In my experience, FICO usually does not look much at the “average age of credit history”.

 I am not saying that opening a new credit card does not affect your credit at all.
-Yes, I do agree that opening a new tradeline will have an effect on your credit score, but the effect will only last for as long as the account is considered new (which is six months).
-After that your score will only go up, and probably even higher then what it was before!
+Yes, I do agree that opening a new tradeline will have an effect on your credit score.
+But the effect will only last for as long as the account is considered new, which is six months.
+After that your score will only go up, and probably even higher than what it was before!

-Please note that most banks will only pull one of the three credit bureaus, so if you apply for a Chase credit card, Chase pulls your Experian credit report.
-If you then apply for a Barclay card, Barclay will pull your Transunion report.
-So turns out, even though you applied for two credit cards, you still only have one credit pull on each of your credit reports (Capital One is the only large issuer that does pull all three credit bureaus.)
+Please note that most banks will only pull one of the three credit bureaus.
+So if you apply for a Chase credit card, Chase pulls your Experian credit report.
+If you then apply for a Barclays card, Barclays will pull your Transunion report.
+So it turns out, even though you applied for two credit cards, you still only have one credit pull on each of your credit reports (Capital One is the only large issuer that does pull all three credit bureaus).

-You can research which credit bureau each bank or credit card issuer pulls in our credit card database.
+You can research our credit card database for which credit bureau each bank or credit card issuer pulls.

 New credit does not affect everyone equally.
-Someone who has less open accounts or a lot of new accounts will get more affected by a new credit card than someone who has a lot of good standing and old accounts.
+Someone who has less open accounts or a lot of new accounts will get more affected by a new credit card than someone who has a lot of good standing, old accounts.

 Conclusion